bb2882/GlazingBalconies/README.md

 6. **Map Integration:** A map is included to help potential customers find our location easily.

 7. **Cost Calculator:** A special calculator is available, allowing users to estimate the cost of glazing their balconies and loggias based on their preferences and requirements.

+8. **Adaptive Design:** Our website is fully responsive and adapts to different screen sizes and orientations, ensuring optimal user experiences on various devices.

 ## Installation